pawansarule/BCA-Sci-Practical_Slips-CP/README.md

 # FY BCA-Sci-Practical_Slips

-This repository contens the Practical slips solution of FY BCA(Sci)- Sem-1 for Programming in C By Savitribai Phule Pune University
+This repository contens the Practical slips solution of FY BCA(Sci) Sem-1 2019 Credit Pattern of Programming in C By Savitribai Phule Pune University

  All the practical divided into 5 section i.e
  1) Simple Program